pixelpicosean/lesser-panda-editor/README.md

 ## Coding Rules

+- Try to use FRP(Functional Reactive Programming) as more as possible
 - Standalone components should be REAL components, just like the `Input`
 - Try to create a separate "view-model" for components instead of using "fat controller"
 - The above one also means: there should have a controller AND a view-model